Chemicals Risk Assessment

 Where the above options are not possible, exposure to hazardous chemicals should be minimised and additional control measures must be put in place to remove or reduce the risks to employees:

-• Personal protective equipment (PPE), e.g. eye protection, gloves, masks and respiratory masks (RPE).
-As these are the last line of defence, they should not be used without first considering the other controls above.
-Information on the correct PPE and RPE is provided in section 6 of the SDS, but contact the supplier if unclear (Specify in your risk assessment the exact glove type, filter type etc.)
+- Personal protective equipment (PPE), e.g. eye protection, gloves, masks and respiratory masks (RPE).
+As these are the last line of defence, PPE is used to control any residual risk after taking all the other measures.
+PPE only protects the user.
+Information on the correct PPE and RPE is provided in section 8 of the SDS, but contact the supplier if unclear (Specify in your risk assessment the exact glove type, filter type etc.)

 5. Record and review